IBM-AR-CARD/API-Documentation/docs/Flutter-Manual.md

 If you are not logged in, in the main page, tap either list or profile button will redirect you to the login page.
 You can now create your account or loggin to existing account.

-You can use the demo account listed below:
+You can use the demo accounts listed below (use email and password to login):

 | Username      | Email            | Password   |
 | ------------- | ---------------- | ---------- |